Faizan-Rashid/networking-essentials/docs/communication-concepts.md

 **Medical Devices**
 Medical devices such as pacemakers, insulin pumps, and hospital monitors provide users or medical professionals with direct feedback or alerts when vital signs are at specific levels.

+## 2 Data Transmission

+### 2.1 The Bit

+The term bit is an abbreviation of “binary digit” and represents the smallest piece of data.
+Humans interpret words and pictures, computers interpret only patterns of bits.

+A bit is stored and transmitted as one of two possible discrete states.
+This can include two directions of magnetization, two distinct voltage or current levels, two distinct levels of light intensity, or any other physical system of two discrete states.
+For example, a light switch can be either On or Off; in binary representation, these states would correspond to 1 and 0 respectively.

+Every input device (mouse, keyboard, voice-activated receiver) will translate human interaction into binary code for the CPU to process and store.
+Every output device (printer, speakers, monitors, etc.) will take binary data and translate it back into human recognizable form.
+Within the computer itself, all data is processed and stored as binary.

+Computers use binary codes to represent and interpret letters, numbers and special characters with bits.
+A commonly used code is the American Standard Code for Information Interchange (ASCII).
+With ASCII, each character is represented by eight bits.
+For example:

+- Capital letter: A = 01000001
+- Number: 9 = 00111001
+- Special character: # = 00100011